 Writing About the Holidays

 The holiday season, for many, extends from November through February.
-Families will be celebrating Thanksgiving, Christmas, Hanukah, Kwanzaa and the New Year.
+Families will be celebrating Diwali, Thanksgiving, Christmas, Hanukkah, Kwanzaa and the New Year at various times during these months.
 Writing about holidays is a wonderful way to share cultures in words, pictures, and music.
 Yes, holidays also can be an emotionally difficult time for your students.
 So, being sensitive to these emotions, you can design lessons for which students can write about real or imagined celebrations.
 You know your students and can adapt the lesson to fit the setting in which you teach.

 Now is a time to plan writing assignments that draw on their real or imagined experiences with family and friends.
 This is a great time to tap into their creativity in writing sensory images – literally and figuratively.
 The assignment can be published on your class website or shared with other classrooms across the nation.
 Remember, to confirm new sites with your administrator before launching a class site for your students.